Top 10 Historical Facts about La Maison Rose

 5. Salvador Dali’s mentor is a former owner

 I’ve briefly mentioned La Maison Rose’s first known owners, Laure Germaine and Ramon Pichot.
-I’ll spend some more time talking about them in the next section, I promise!

-But, one thing that I found really interesting about Pichot is that he was a famous Spanish painter, who nurtured a 10 year old Salvador Dali, when he was just beginning to paint.
+One thing that I found really interesting about Pichot is that he was a famous Spanish painter, who nurtured a 10 year old Salvador Dali, when he was just beginning to paint.

 Pichot is very well-known in his native Catalona, Spain.
 Pichot was also known to have regularly spent time in Cadaquès, where he met Dali’s family.
 He quickly became like a mentor to Dali, when he was just beginning his artistic journey.